 Note

-Article bodies often exceed BERT's 512-token limit, while titles are short.
-This tutorial classifies on the title alone — short, fast, and surprisingly effective for this task.
+Article bodies often go over BERT's 512-token limit, while titles are short.
+So this tutorial classifies on the title alone.
+It is short, fast, and surprisingly effective for this task.

 Splitting and Building the Dataset